aws-samples/drs-template-manager/README.md

 # Build Locally

-You can build this locally if you have the go tooling installed
+You can build this locally if you have the go tooling installed.
 ```
 cd cmd
 GOOS=linux go build .